Quantum spatial best-arm identification via quantum walks: Introduction

 One important direction of developing MAB problems includes constructing quantum solutions.
 This is related to the fact that one emerging frontier in reinforcement learning is \textit{quantum reinforcement learning}, a part of quantum machine learning \cite{briegel2012projective,wittek2014quantum,aaronson2015read,dunjko2016quantum,lamata2017basic,biamonte2017quantum}, which leverages quantum computing principles to enhance decision-making efficiency and scalability \cite{dong2008quantum,paparo2014quantum,li2020quantum}.
-Quantum computing itself~\cite{nielsen2010quantum,bennett2000quantum} is a rapidly developing paradigm, originating with Feynman’s proposal of quantum simulation \cite{feynman1982simulating} and Deutsch’s principle of quantum parallelism \cite{deutsch1985quantum}.
-Seminal algorithms such as Shor’s factorization algorithm \cite{shor1994algorithms} and Grover’s quantum search algorithm \cite{grover1996fast} demonstrated exponential or quadratic speedups over classical methods, highlighting the transformative potential of quantum computation.
+Quantum computing itself~\cite{nielsen2010quantum,bennett2000quantum} is a rapidly developing paradigm, originating with Feynman's proposal of quantum simulation \cite{feynman1982simulating} and Deutsch's principle of quantum parallelism \cite{deutsch1985quantum}.
+Seminal algorithms such as Shor's factorization algorithm \cite{shor1994algorithms} and Grover's quantum search algorithm \cite{grover1996fast} demonstrated exponential or quadratic speedups over classical methods, highlighting the transformative potential of quantum computation.
 Building on these foundations, quantum reinforcement learning has been proposed as a way to achieve more efficient decision-making by exploiting quantum parallelism and entanglement \cite{dong2008quantum,paparo2014quantum,li2020quantum}, although practical applications remain limited by current hardware constraints.

 Several quantum solutions for BAI problems or related problems have been proposed as kinds of quantum reinforcement learning algorithms.
 BAI problems are well-suited for quantum search algorithms, including Grover's algorithm \cite{grover1996fast} and its generalization, referred to as quantum amplitude amplification \cite{brassard2002quantum}, since BAI problems do not involve exploitation and concentrate only on exploration.
 Indeed, Casal\'e et al. \cite{casale2020quantum} proposed an algorithm named \textit{Quantum BAI} (QBAI) as an application of quantum amplitude amplification and theoretically showed that QBAI obtains optimal solutions quadratically faster than a classical policy.
 Wang et al. \cite{wang2021quantum_A} also presented a quantum-amplitude-amplification-based BAI algorithm with a different approach, showing that the best arm can be found with a fixed confidence.
 Moreover, Cho et al. \cite{cho2023quantum} proposed a decision-making algorithm in the framework of adversarial MAB problems \cite{auer2002nonstochastic}, which is also exploration-based with quantum amplitude amplification.